Pecneb/computer_vision_research/README.md

 The setup of PYTHONPATH variable is very important, becouse python will throw a module error.
 To not have to set this environment variable every time use `conda env config vars set PYTHONPATH=${PYTHONPATH}:<PATH to YOLOV7 directory>"` command.

+In case this is not working, I implemented a gpu memory freeing function, which is called when yolov7 is imported or yolov7 model is loaded.

 ## Tracking of detected objects